Joshugoi/SOAR-EDR/README.md

 <h2>Skills Learned</h2>

   - SOAR Implementation: Designed and automated workflows using Tines for incident response and security event management.
-  - EDR Configuration: Deployed LimaCharlie to monitor, analyze, and respond to endpoint activity.
+  - EDR Configuration: LimaCharlie was deployed to monitor, analyze, and respond to endpoint activity.
   - Threat Detection and Analysis: Improved skills in identifying and mitigating advanced threats through endpoint telemetry.
   - Automation Scripting: Created automated processes for alerting, containment, and remediation of threats.
   - Incident Response: Developed end-to-end workflows to handle security incidents quickly and effectively.